 How’s that website working out for you?

 Is your website working well for your business?

 Is it paying for itself and making you money?

 Because it should be.

 If your website isn’t engaging your ideal customers or working hard to bring you new business, maybe there are reasons for that.

 And maybe you’d like an objective outsider, like me, to take a look at it and tell you what’s wrong.

 I’m Jenny Lucas, a freelance copywriter and website specialist based in Leicester, UK.

-My website audit will look at all the elements of your site that could be contributing to a poor performance and limiting your results, then give you practical advice on how to fix them.
+I’ve created a comprehensive website audit service.
+It’s designed for deserving businesses with websites that just aren’t working.
+My audit will look at all the elements of your site that could be contributing to a poor performance and limiting your results, then give you practical advice on how to fix them.